azcoigreach/nagatha-assistant/docs/DISCORD_SETUP.md

    - Verify Discord's service status
    - Check Nagatha logs for error messages

+5. **Slash Commands Not Appearing**
+   - Ensure the bot has `applications.commands` scope
+   - Check that commands were synced successfully
+   - Verify the bot is in the correct guild (if using guild-specific commands)

 ### Debug Mode

 Enable debug logging to troubleshoot issues: